 - Set of features that commercial customers see as a unit

 - Rich people think it is a single-budget initiative.

 The initial phase of the Software Development Lifecycle (SDLC) is shifting attention from issues to solutions.

 The software design contains all actions that can support evolution from requirements specification to execution.
 The main parts in the software design process include:

 This document describes the system’s expected behavior in the form of functional and non-functional requirements.
 These needs should be clear, actionable, measurable, and traceable to business needs.
 Requirements should also define how software should interact with people, hardware, and other systems.

 The high-level arrangement splits the system’s architecture design into sight of less conceptual subsystems and modules and explains their relations.
 This high-level strategy philosophy concentrates on how the system, together with all its associates, is executed in modules.
 It recognizes the modular structure of each subsystem and its interactions.

 The detailed design involves implementing the visual system and its subsystems in the high-level design.
 This activity is for modules and their implementations.
 It represents the analytical design of each module and its interfaces to communicate with other modules.

 Software architecture in software engineering allows revealing the design of a system while concealing some execution details.
-Architecture, like software engineering, concentrates on connections and how components and components interact.
+Architecture, like software engineering, concentrates on connections and how components interact.
 Software architecture and software engineering are often overlapping.
 It combines because many of the same rules govern both practices.
-When decisions focus on software engineering and software architecture are followed closely, differences sometimes occur.
+When decisions focused on software engineering and software architecture are followed closely, differences sometimes occur.
 It is worth noting that all software architectures are engineering, but not all engineering is software architecture.